harrisonhoward/eris.js-commando/README.md

 ```

 ### Webhook Manager
-In-build webhook manager allows you to quickly have your bot listen on a port and wait on a sub-directory url (i.e. "/request").\
+In-built webhook manager allows you to quickly have your bot listen on a port and wait on a sub-directory url (i.e. "/request").\
 This is useful for bots waiting for votes from popular listing sites like Bots for Discord and Discord Bot List.
 ```js
 bot.webhookmngr.listenOn(5000);